annotationsatharvard/catcha/README.md

 ```

 #### Download plugin source code
-It's important that these plugins are located under the `catcha/annotationframework` directory -- they are included as "local plugin" dependencies within the application's BuildConfig.groovy.
+There are several plugins that are included as "local plugin" dependencies within the application's `BuildConfig.groovy`.
+It's important that the root directory of these plugins (`annotationframework`) is located at the same level as the `catcha` directory.
 ```
-$ cd catcha
 $ mkdir annotationframework
 $ cd annotationframework
 $ git clone https://github.com/annotationframework/AfPersistence.git